-Domestic abuse mainly takes place in intimate relationships.
-It can be experienced from a current or former partner.
+Domestic violence and abuse mainly takes place in intimate relationships, but can occur in a familial situation.
+It can be experienced from a current or former partner, siblings, parents or children.
 It includes a number of different types of behaviour and power and control tactics.
 It is not just about physical violence.
 It can include:

 - Putting you down, ignoring you, blaming you, isolating you from friends and family

 - Punching, slapping, hitting, biting, kicking, hair pulling, pushing, shoving, burning, strangling

 All these are behaviours of an abusive person.
 All of these are acts of domestic violence or abuse.